hashicorp/consul/plugin/kubernetes/README.md

 ## Description

-It implements the [Kubernetes DNS-Based Service Discovery Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md).
+This plugin implements the [Kubernetes DNS-Based Service Discovery Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md).

-CoreDNS running the kubernetes plugin can be used as a replacement of kube-dns in a kubernetes cluster.
+CoreDNS running the kubernetes plugin can be used as a replacement for kube-dns in a kubernetes cluster.
 See the [deployment](https://github.com/coredns/deployment) repository for details on [how to deploy CoreDNS in Kubernetes](https://github.com/coredns/deployment/tree/master/kubernetes).